 We also work with a wide range of outside agencies to support our assessments.
+We have in-house specialist expertise in a number of areas of special educational needs and this is recorded on our provision map.
 Observations and information gathering also form part of this assessment.